ash-project/ash/documentation/topics/identities.md

 If you are using `AshPhoenix.Form`, for example, this looks for a conflicting record on each call to `Form.validate/2`.
 For updates, it is only checked if one of the involved fields is being changed.

 For creates, The identity is checked unless your are performing an `upsert`, and the `upsert_identity` is this identity.
 Keep in mind that for this to work properly, you will need to pass the `upsert?: true, upsert_identity: :identity_name` *when creating the changeset* instead of passing it to the Api when creating.
-The `primary?` action is used to search for a record.
+The `primary?` read action is used to search for a record.
 This will error if you have not configured one.

 ## Pre Checking